jugomo/key_locker_macos/README.md

   it.
 Typed characters are decoded directly from the event tap (not via normal window focus) and shown as masked dots.
 Press Return to submit, or Esc to cancel back to the locked state.
+- A quick tap of Cmd (released before the 3s hold completes) doesn't unlock anything -- instead it cycles the optional Matrix-rain backdrop (see below) through off / black / blurred / blurred-solid, purely cosmetic and independent of the unlock mechanic.
 - A correct password immediately restores normal input.
 An incorrect one shows an error and lets you retry.
 - An IOKit power assertion keeps the display from sleeping/dimming while